TotoruOps/blog/about.md

 Hello, there!

 *Do or do not, there is no try!* My name is [Wagner Hitomi](https://linkedin.com/in/wyhitomi) and I love make things happen!
 I'm a fighter and an entrepreneur, I love the startups, having worked on several of them, each one in different stages.
 And I like people even more, although I'm the introvert type, and a *NERD*.
-At first contact you might think "*sigh... he is an a$@*"... but you also might consider me a funny person - even though you don't undestand a word I'm saying.
+At first contact you might think "*sigh... he is an a$@*"... but you also might consider me a funny person - even though you don't understand a word I'm saying.

 You can find me on twitter as [@wyhitomi](https://twitter.com/wyhitomi).
 DMs are open.
 Or we can have a coffee :coffee: (or a beer :beers:) anywhere.
-I anticipaded people's most desired retirement, I'm living on the beach with my loved wife [Renata](https://instagram.com/renatahitomii) and my son [Satoru](https://instagram.com/bloguinhobabyjapa).
+I anticipaded people's most desired retirement, I'm living on the beach:beach_umbrella: with my loved wife [Renata](https://instagram.com/renatahitomii) and my son [Satoru](https://instagram.com/bloguinhobabyjapa).
 We sleep and wake up with the sound of the waves.

 ## What I'm doing

 I'm a SRE at [@VoltzMotorsTech](https://twitter.com/VoltzMotorsTech).
 What this means?
 I don't have a clue :monocle_face:, but I'll be writing about it for sure! :sunglasses:!

-## A Brief Story of Time
+## :peanuts: A Brief Story of Time

 ### Specialist SRE, ClickBus - June 2020 - December 2021